Statistics at a Glance

 Changes Over Time

-Using statistical models for analysis, rates for new cervix uteri cancer cases have been falling on average 2.5% each year over the last 10 years.
-Death rates have been falling on average 1.7% each year over the same period.
-5-year survival trends are shown below the figure.
+Using statistical models for analysis, age-adjusted rates for new cervical cancer cases have been stable over 2008–2017.
+Age-adjusted death rates have been falling on average 0.7% each year over 2009–2018.
+5-year relative survival trends are shown below.